 Please read the info below.
 You may also visit our more comprehensive FAQ page for more information.

 As many students wrap up their college application process, we look forward to receiving your Early Decision II (ED2) or Regular Decision (RD) application.

 When is the actual application deadline?

-Aim to submit your application by midnight eastern time on January 1, 2023.
+Aim to submit your application by 11:59 pm ET January 1, 2024.
 Both our Early Decision II and Regular Decision plans share the January 1 deadline.
 If, for whatever reason, you do not meet the January 1 deadline, we are accepting applications through the first week of January.

 You do not need to let us know you need an extension; just submit your application as soon as possible.
-You will not be penalized for a late submission after January 1, 2023.
+You will not be penalized for a slightly late submission just after January 1, 2024.